-Methods
+1.1 Methods

-Study design: This study employed an exploratory descriptive design in order to explore and describe the health seeking behavior among mothers of neonates with jaundice.
-Such a qualitative approach allowed the study to discover meanings which reveal realities.
+1.1.1 Study design: This study employed an exploratory descriptive design in order to explore and describe the health seeking behavior among mothers of neonates with jaundice.
+Such a qualitative approach allowed the study to discover meanings which revealed realities.
 Specifically, the use of an explorative descriptive design made it possible for the study to tease out in-depth information from mothers regarding their perceptions and beliefs towards neonatal jaundice, as well as their health-seeking behaviour.

-Setting: The study was conducted at the pediatric department of the Tamale Teaching Hospital, specifically at the Neonatal Intensive Care Unit (NICU) where mothers seek health care for their neonates.
+1.1.2 Setting: The study was conducted at the pediatric department of the Tamale Teaching Hospital, specifically at the Neonatal Intensive Care Unit (NICU) where mothers seek health care for their neonates.